shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 Db = DMR ID database
 TA = Talker Alias

-The default is Cc/Db/TA, which means the receiced DMR ID is first checked in the Digital Contacts, and if not found the internal DMR ID database is searched, and if not found and the DMR transmission includes Talker Alias, then Talker Alias will be used.
+The default is Cc/Db/TA, which means the received DMR ID is first checked in the Digital Contacts, and if not found the internal DMR ID database is searched, and if not found and the DMR transmission includes Talker Alias, then Talker Alias will be used.

 #### Contact
 Controls the position on the screen where the DMR Callsign and Name etc, is displayed on the screen